 3. If the student is interested in attending a school that is in the Tuition Exchange program with Wittenberg, the eligible faculty or staff should contact Wittenberg's Department of Human Resources to make application to the Exchange program.
 See Section IV Tuition Exchange for additional information and stipulations.

 4. The Wittenberg Scholarship is to be used for tuition charges only.
 If necessary, the amount of the scholarship will be reduced so that the amount of the Wittenberg Scholarship does not exceed the total remaining balance on the bill from the attending college after all other applicable grants and scholarships have been credited.

-5. Eligibility for the scholarship is limited to the equivalent of 8 semesters or 12 quarters.
+5. Eligibility for the scholarship is limited to the equivalent of 8 consecutive semesters or 12 consecutive quarters.
 If a student is enrolled at full-time status during a summer session, he or she may receive a scholarship, but that session then counts toward the maximum number of semesters (quarters, terms) allowed.

 6. To be eligible to continue receiving a scholarship, the student must either: